BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 Exposure Latitude Warnings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, parts of your image can be undersaturated or oversaturated.
-These regions will be coloured in blue and red, respectively, if you turn on |icon-exposure-warning| :guilabel:`Display exposure latitude warning` (:numref:`imageViewerSaturation`).
+Sometimes, parts of your image can be overexposed or subject to complete photon extinction.
+These regions will be coloured in red and blue, respectively, if you turn on |icon-exposure-warning| :guilabel:`Display exposure latitude warning` (:numref:`imageViewerSaturation`).

 .. |icon-exposure-warning| image:: pictures/icons/22x22_latitude-warning.png

+* **Over-exposition** occurs if there is too much radiation intensity.
+The maximum grey value of the detector is exceeded.

-* **Undersaturation** occurs if no radiation reaches the detector.
+* **Full extinction** occurs if no radiation reaches the detector.
 This can happen if parts completely absorb any radiation, but it can also happen if you misconfigured the X-ray source (it might not emit any photons) or if you misconfigured the detector (it might not absorb any radiation).

-* **Oversaturation** occurs if there is too much radiation intensity at the detector.
-The intensity might exceed the maximum grey value of the detector.

-In the example image in :numref:`imageViewerSaturation`, the *Rotor's* material was set to lead (Pb) and the X-ray source and detector were tuned to achieve undersaturation and oversaturation in one image.
+In the example image in :numref:`imageViewerSaturation`, the *Rotor's* material was set to lead (Pb) and the X-ray source and detector were tuned to achieve full extinction and over-exposition in one image.
 We will not explain how to do this here, because it is beyond the scope of this tutorial.

 .. _imageViewerSaturation:
 .. figure:: pictures/tutorial-projection-images-saturation.png
     :width: 65%

-    In some parts of the image, no radiation arrives at the detector (undersaturation, blue area) whereas in other areas, the intensity exceeds the maximum grey value of the detector (oversaturation, red area).
+    In some parts of the image, no radiation arrives at the detector (full extinction, blue area) whereas in other areas, the intensity exceeds the maximum grey value of the detector (over-exposition, red area).